neuecc/UniRx/README.md

     yield return this.transform.ObserveEveryValueChanged(x => x.position).FirstOrDefault(p => p.y >= 100).ToYieldInstruction();
 }
 ```
-Normally, we have to use callbacks when we require a coroutine to return a value.
-Observable.FromCoroutine can convert coroutines to cancellable IObservable[T] instead.
+Normally, we have to use callbacks when we require a coroutine to return a value. `IObservable.FromCoroutine` can convert coroutines to cancellable `IObservable<T>`s instead.

 ```csharp
 // public method